-Generally, after two months of age, pups will handle changes of temperature rather well.
-But from birth onwards for a handful of weeks, it is the dog owner or dog breeder’s job to keep the young puppies warm enough.
-Generally, this gets achieved by insulation of the room the dogs are in, or using a dog house heater.
+Generally, after two months of age, pups will handle changes in temperature rather well.
+But from birth onwards for a handful of weeks, it is the dog owner or dog breeder's job to keep the young puppies warm enough.
+Generally, this gets achieved by insulation of the room the dogs are in, or by using an external heat source, e.g. dog house heater, heat lamps.

 How To Tell If a Puppy Is Too Cold?

 Dogs, and puppies even more, cannot inform us about how warm they feel.
 They can send us signals that they are seeking either to cool down or to warm up.
 Some of the signs helping you guess whether or not your dog or puppy is cold mainly include touching them and observing them.

 Feeling The Dog's Ears

 The quickest and easiest way to tell if a dog is too cold is by feeling their ears.
 If your dog's ears are cold to the touch, it it important to find a quick solution to warm your dog up.
 Obviously, if it is winter and your puppy was just playing outside, ears will be cold, so make use of common sense.

 For example, if the last outside walk was over half an hour ago and your dog's ears are feeling cold, especially around the edge, it's clear that your pooch is a little chilly.